uyuni-project/uyuni-rfc/accepted/00000-lazy_repo_sync.md

 INNER JOIN rhnchannel c ON cp.channel_id = c.id
 INNER JOIN rhnchannelcontentsource cs ON c.id = cs.channel_id
 INNER JOIN rhncontentsource s ON cs.source_id = s.id
-WHERE cp.package_id = 1;
+WHERE cp.package_id = <PACKAGE_ID>;
 ```

-Because this query may return multiple source URLs—some of which may include token-based authentication—an ordering rule must be established (to be defined later).
+Because this query may return multiple source URLs, some of which may include token-based authentication, an ordering rule must be established (to be defined later).

-The system will then calculate the full package URL by combining the repository URL with the previously stored relative path.
+The system will then calculate the full package URL by combining the repository URL with the previously stored package relative path.
 Additionally, the download process must honor any proxy configurations defined on the Uyuni server.

-The workflow for downloading is as follows:
+The workflow for downloading will be:

-Save the file to a temporary location during the download.
+1. Save the file to a temporary location during the download.
-Verify the package checksum against the database record once the download is complete.
+2. Verify the package checksum against the database record once the download is complete.
-Move the verified package to its permanent location in the cache directory.
+3. Move the verified package to its permanent location in the cache directory.
-Update the database with the file path and the current download status.
+4. Update the database with the file path and the current download status.

 ## Pre-download Enhancements